Prevention and Community Health

 PUBH 6258.
 Advanced Topics in Biostatistical Consulting.
 1 Credit.

 Principles and practice of biostatistical consulting in public health and medical research environments.

 PUBH 6259.
 Epidemiology Surveillance in Public Health.
 2 Credits.

 Focus on foundations of public health surveillance systems for communicable as well as chronic diseases.
-Outbreak investigation methods will be included, as well as surveillance data sources, data management, data analysis, ethical issues, surveillance system evaluation, and use of information for prevention.
-Surveillance systems for reportable diseases, nosocomial infections, bioterrorism events, cancer, environmental disease, vaccine-related adverse events, bovine spongiform encephalopathy, and military personnel will be discussed.
+Outbreak investigation methods are included, as well as surveillance data sources, data management, data analysis, ethical issues, surveillance system evaluation, and use of information for prevention.
+Surveillance systems for reportable diseases, nosocomial infections, bioterrorism events, cancer, environmental disease, vaccine-related adverse events, bovine spongiform encephalopathy, and military personnel are discussed.
 Prerequisite: PUBH 6003.

 PUBH 6260.
 Advanced Data Analysis for Public Health.
 3 Credits.